-This endlessly fascinating question is one that has long kept the Chelsea Vintners team occupied.
-As a team we are split, with some of us preferring the bright, fruit-forward freshness that young Champagne is best known for, and others seduced by the more complex, intense flavours that come with long-term cellaring.
+This endlessly fascinating question has long kept the Chelsea Vintners team and our Champagne-loving clients occupied.
+As a team we are split, with some of us preferring the bright, fruit-forward freshness that young Champagne is best known for, and others seduced by the more complex, intense flavours that develop with long-term cellaring.

-Attitudes also vary amongst the producers of Champagne themselves.
+Attitudes to ageing Champagne also vary dramatically amongst producers themselves.
 Many leading houses release their Champagnes to market as soon as they believe they’re ready to drink, whilst others craft their wines specifically with long-term ageing in mind.
-Champagne designed to age will spend several years on the lees before it is disgorged and corked, and many more continuing to mature in the bottle.
+Champagne designed to age will usually spend a significant period of time on the lees before it is disgorged and corked, and many more continuing to mature in the bottle.

 Whether you prefer an unctuous, aromatic 1959 Dom Perignon or a bright, bubbly Cristal 2002, one thing is for sure …. there is no right or wrong way to enjoy Champagne!
-We think that the immortal and much-quoted words of Champagne legend Mme Lily Bollinger sum things up perfectly “I drink Champagne when I’m happy and when I’m sad.
+We think that the immortal and much-quoted words of Champagne legend Mme Lily Bollinger sum things up perfectly; “I drink Champagne when I’m happy and when I’m sad.
 Sometimes I drink it when I’m alone.
 When I have company I consider it obligatory.
 I trifle with it if I’m not hungry and drink it when I am.
 Otherwise, I never touch it — unless I’m thirsty.”